Is It Safe to Travel to Burkina Faso in 2026?

 - health

 The overall security situation has been worsening recently.
-Contributing factors: Do not travel to Burkina Faso for any reason due to crime, kidnapping, terrorism, and health., The entire Sahel and East regions are under a state of emergency due to violent crime., The threat of kidnapping of Westerners remains high throughout the region..
+Contributing factors: Do not travel to Burkina Faso for any reason due to crime, kidnapping, terrorism, and health., The Government of Burkina Faso has declared a state of emergency in multiple regions., Violent crime is common throughout Burkina Faso, including kidnapping, assault, and armed robbery..

 Note: A state of emergency is currently declared in Burkina Faso or parts of Burkina Faso.
 Check the latest reports before finalizing travel plans.